Probate And Trust Administration

 The days and weeks following the death of a loved one can be a very difficult and confusing time.
 In addition to dealing with feelings of the grief and loss experienced by family members, there is also a need to handle the many details involved in administering the property, accounts and personal belongings and affairs of the deceased.

-We help our clients handle these matters properly, easing their burden with knowledge of the procedures as well as compassion and caring.
+Our team of experienced legal professionals help our clients handle these matters properly, easing their burden with knowledge of the procedures as well as compassion and caring.
+Contact the office of Wenzel Bennett & Harris PC to get in touch with our professionals today.

 The administration of an estate may include probate (whether with a will or without one), or trust administration, or both.
 If you have been named as a trustee or personal representative, it is very important that you understand and follow the specific rules and procedures that are established by Michigan probate and trust law.
 Failing to do so can result in family dissension, litigation and other penalties.
 Our attorneys and legal assistants are trained and experienced in those procedures and can help make the process much easier for you.